Ski touring for snowboarders:

-Nowadays, more and more people practice ski touring, a sport that used to be practiced by hard-core mountaineers with a great knowledge of the mountains.
-Today, this practice is becoming more and more popular with about 30% of skiers in France who say they do this type of winter activity.
+Nowadays, more and more people are practicing ski touring, a sport that was previously only practiced by hardcore mountaineers with extensive knowledge of the mountains.
+Today, this practice is becoming more popular with about 30% of skiers in France saying they engage in this type of winter activity.
+For those who also want to discover other activities, our selection of affordable ski touring skis caters to all desires.

-The reasons for this increase or at least this new attraction to ski touring are multiple.
-The desire to practice one's favorite sport in a perspective of growing respect for the environment is in the air of time, to escape the world and the crowded chairlifts, or the prices of a stay in the mountains too expensive.
-The investment, although high at the beginning, remains however lower than the cumulation of accommodation / ski pass / ski equipment rental which is more and more expensive in our resorts.
+The reasons for this increase or at least this new attraction towards ski touring are numerous.
+The desire to practice one's favorite sport with a growing respect for the environment is in the air, to escape the crowded ski lifts, or the high prices of a stay in the mountains.
+Although the initial investment is high, it remains lower than the cumulative accommodation/lift pass/rental costs of increasingly expensive ski equipment in our resorts.

-However, the pleasure of discovering, through the effort, the perfection of a virgin snow field to descend and to find again this feeling of freedom that the mountain can offer remains nevertheless the first motivation of the ski tourers that you can cross around the summits.
+However, the pleasure of discovering, through effort, the perfection of a pristine snowfield to descend and regaining that sense of freedom that the mountains can offer remains the primary motivation for ski tourers you may encounter around the peaks.

 But what about snowboarders?
-They can be considered as the pioneers of off-piste, freestyle and this freedom on the snow.
-How can you use a single spatula (board) to go back up the slopes and go in search of new horizons like skiers?
+Those who can be considered pioneers of off-piste, freestyle, and this freedom on snow.
+How to ascend the slopes with just one board (snowboard) and seek new horizons like skiers?
+If adventure calls you, consider equipping yourself with a snowboard suited to your practice to fully enjoy each descent.

-The solution has a name, a Splitboard!
-A snowboard that splits into several pieces to allow you to go up as if you were on a ski tour and come back down on a snowboard!
+The solution has a name, the Splitboard !
+A snowboard that separates into several pieces to allow you to ascend like ski touring and descend on a snowboard!
+Find all your splitboard equipment online among the best models on the market.

-Less democratized and known than ski touring, this practice is seen more and more outside ski areas.
-Despite the late development of this type of equipment in the late 90's and early 2000 a large part of snowboard brands have been able to improve the use and develop new models of boards.
-Burton, Jones, K2, Nitro, Nidecker, Amplid and many other famous brands have entered this market to offer today products adapted to the needs and desires of riders!
+Less democratized and known than ski touring, this practice is increasingly seen outside ski areas.
+Despite the late development of this type of equipment in the late 90s and early 2000s, many snowboard brands have managed to improve usage and develop new board models.
+Burton, Jones, K2, Nitro, Nidecker, Amplid, and many other famous brands have entered this market to offer products adapted to the needs and desires of riders!
+Also discover our snow + binding freeride packs for easy outfitting.

 What is a Splitboard?